neura-sx/graphene-book/part1/faqs.md

 create_account_with_brain_key <brain_key> <new_acc_name> <imp_acc_name> <imp_acc_name> true
 ```

-The brain-key can be used to regenerate the account (even in the GUI wallet) so you might want to make a backup of this brain-key somewhere.
+The brain-key can be used to regenerate the newly created account (even in the GUI wallet) so you might want to make a backup of this brain-key somewhere.
-Also, when the process is complete, you might want to manually delete the imported private key from your wallet (i.e. from the `wallet.json` file).
+Also, when the process is complete, you might want to manually delete the imported active private key from your wallet (i.e. from the `wallet.json` file).